International Labour Organization: Training and teaching units

+Responses to issues

 Child labour

-The term child labour is often defined as work that deprives children of their childhood, potential, dignity, and is harmful to their physical and mental development.
+Child labour is often defined as work that deprives children of their childhood, potential, dignity, and is harmful to their physical and mental development.
 Child labour refers to work that is mentally, physically, socially or morally dangerous and harmful to children.
 Further, it can involve interfering with their schooling by depriving them of the opportunity to attend school, obliging them to leave school prematurely, or requiring them to attempt to combine school attendance with excessively long and heavy work.

-In its most extreme forms, child labour involves children being enslaved, separated from their families, exposed to serious hazards and illnesses and left to fend for themselves on the streets of large cities – often at a very early age.
-Whether or not particular forms of "work" can be called child labour depends on the child's age, the type and hours of work performed, the conditions under which it is performed and the objectives pursued by individual countries.
-The answer varies from country to country, as well as among sectors within countries.

-ILO's response to child labour

 The ILO's International Programme on the Elimination of Child Labour (IPEC) was created in 1992 with the overall goal of the progressive elimination of child labour, which was to be achieved through strengthening the capacity of countries to deal with the problem and promoting a worldwide movement to combat child labour.
 The IPEC currently has operations in 88 countries, with an annual expenditure on technical cooperation projects that reached over US$61 million in 2008.
 It is the largest programme of its kind globally and the biggest single operational programme of the ILO.

 The number and range of the IPEC's partners have expanded over the years and now include employers' and workers' organizations, other international and government agencies, private businesses, community-based organizations, NGOs, the media, parliamentarians, the judiciary, universities, religious groups and children and their families.

 The IPEC's work to eliminate child labour is an important facet of the ILO's Decent Work Agenda.
 Child labour prevents children from acquiring the skills and education they need for a better future.

 The ILO also hosts a Global Conference on the Elimination of Child Labour every four years.
 The most recent conference was held in Durban, South Africa from 15 to 20 May 2022.

+The ILO has established the World Day Against Child Labour on June 12 as an annual event starting in 2002 to raise awareness and prompt action to tackle child labour worldwide.
+Coinciding with the Sustainable Development Goals, the event particularly targets the eradication of its worst forms, like slavery and the use of child soldiers, by 2025.
+The ILO distinguishes between detrimental child labour, which hinders children's development and education, and acceptable work that supports their growth and learning.

+In 2023, the World Day's theme, 'Social Justice for All.
+End Child Labour!', calls for reinvigorated global efforts towards achieving social justice and underscores the critical need for the universal ratification and enforcement of ILO Conventions No. 138 and No. 182 to protect all children from child labour.